3198 views | 179 Loans & returns

 When the Library is open then you can return items using our self-issue/return machines or by returning it to the staffed desk.

 If the Library is closed, items can be returned in the returns box or letterbox outside the Library.
 The books will be collected by Library staff as soon as the Library opens, and then returned for you.
 All sites except for Winchester School of Art have an out of hours returns box.

 Long loan and One week loan items can be returned to any of our sites.

 Short loan (Course Collection) items must be returned to the site where you borrowed them.

 There are five University Library sites:

-The Hartley Library is on the main Highfield campus and contains the main collections for arts, biological sciences, economics, education, engineering, geography, history, humanities, law, mathematics, medicine, physical sciences, nursing and social sciences.
+The Hartley Library is on the main Highfield campus and contains the main collections for biological sciences, business, education, engineering, geography, humanities, law, mathematics, medicine, physical sciences, nursing and social sciences.